 Christmas can uniquely deepen our love for God if we let it.
 For these few weeks in December, we remember the greatest gift God ever gave this world.
 His love shines bright as we consider how undeserving we are of Jesus.
 Christ came in spite of our sin and rebellion and saved us from the fate we earned, giving us his own righteousness in exchange for our sin.
 Reflecting on God’s love can change us.
 Suddenly, the temporary blessings of this life seem secondary in importance as we behold the glory of the saving Lord of creation.
 We appreciate all of his gifts, but we begin to desire him above them all.

 Let this be our prayer.
 As we give and receive gifts, focusing so much attention on the good things around us, let us pray for perspective to see through the shadows to the great reality beyond.
 Let us pray for hearts to recognize God’s loving hand in every good and perfect gift.
 And let us never idolize the gifts over the giver.
-The Christmas season carries the impressive ability both to intensify and to mortify idolatry within the hearts of men.
+The Christmas season carries the impressive ability either to intensify or to mortify idolatry within the hearts of men.
 How will the season affect you?